CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.6-miscellaneous.md

 ### Watch a repository

-Go to the "Bitbucket Lab" repository.
+Go to the "Coffee Bar" repository.
+Make sure you are on the `Source` page for the repository.

 Click on the `Watch` button in the upper right of the page.
 This shows a "Watch" dialog box.